Run a CAP Application on Kyma

 orzsh

-shell to run the command snippets (for example, Anyway there on Mac or Linux, Git Bash should do for Windows or you can use MinGW, Cygwin).kubectl
+shell to run the command snippets on MacOS or Linux, or Git Bash for Windows, MinGW, or Cygwin)kubectl

 (Helm Chart Command Line, not needed if you use an existing docker registry)cf

-(Cloud Foundry Command Line)
+(Cloud Foundry Command Line Interface (CLI))git

 If you have a Mac, many of the commands can be installed using Homebrew (brew install ...